PrairieLearn/PrairieLearn/doc/remoteExams.md

 * Once a student starts working on the exam, they have limited time (1 hour in the example below)
 * Some students have accommodations, such as 1.5x time — **these students must be listed first in the access rules**
 * There is no need for conflict exams because students can choose their own time

-Some notes about this configuration:

-* All of the the [notes above](#synchronous-timed-exams) still apply
-* It's a good idea to run exams early-morning to early-morning.
-Having an `endDate` at 6am is ideal.
-This avoids having a pile-up at the end of the testing window, because 4am to 7am is the time period when undergraduates are least likely to be active (based on PrairieLearn usage data).
-Pile-ups near the end are bad because some students always get confused about exactly when the window will close, and end up with less time than they should.
-Starting at 6am also allows students to take the exam early in morning if they want.

 ```json
 "allowAccess": [